OSmith132/FeedTrac/.Documentation/Code-Style-Guide.md

   * Camel case for variable names (eg: _$exampleVariable_)
   * Pascal case for class names   (eg: _class ExampleClass_)

+  * Classes should follow the MVC (Model-View-Controller) approach and inherit from the _'Database'_ class

 ## SQL Styles
   * No quotation marks / backticks for column / table names
   * Snake case for table, index and constraint names